zeeguu/CHI18-Paper/data/HOW-TO.md

 ## 2. Analyze the Data
-Once the installation steps are done, every time you want to start playing with the dataset in an interactive interpreter execute the following command from the folder that is the parent of Zeeguu-Core and zenv:
+Once the installation steps are done, every time you want to start playing with the dataset in an interactive interpreter execute the following command from the folder that is the parent of Zeeguu-Core and zenv (where you should find yourself if you exercutd that last `cd ..` in the previous step):

     source ~/.virtualenvs/zenv && export ZEEGUU_CORE_CONFIG=~/.config/zeeguu/chi.cfg && python3